openstack/taskflow/doc/source/inputs_and_outputs.rst

 Flow Inputs and Outputs
 -----------------------

 Tasks accept inputs via task arguments and provide outputs via task results (see :doc:`arguments_and_results` for more details).
-This the standard and recommended way to pass data from one task to another.
+This is the standard and recommended way to pass data from one task to another.
 Of course not every task argument needs to be provided to some other task of a flow, and not every task result should be consumed by every task.

 If some value is required by one or more tasks of a flow, but is not provided by any task, it is considered to be flow input, and **must** be put into the storage before the flow is run.
 A set of names required by a flow can be retrieved via that flow's ``requires`` property.
 These names can be used to determine what names may be applicable for placing in storage ahead of time and which names are not applicable.

 All values provided by tasks of the flow are considered to be flow outputs; the set of names of such values is available via ``provides`` property of the flow.

 .. testsetup::